About this Privacy Notice

 We will only do that where:

-- A country is deemed adequate by the European Commission or it is covered by the privacy shield
+- A country is deemed adequate by the European Commission

 - We use standard European Commission approved contracts